 It is worth noting two things when considering these changes: first, this occurred during a difficult period of time, as public plans recovered from the Great Recession.
-Second, similar to lowering the discount rate, employing shorter amortization periods creates the appearance that long term costs are rising, though existing costs are simply being paid down more quickly and will lead to lower costs down the line.
+Second, similar to lowering the discount rate, employing shorter amortization periods creates the appearance that costs are rising in the short run, though existing costs are simply being paid down more quickly, which is expected to save money in the long run.
 But, like assumption changes discussed above, the impression created by simply looking at high level data, like contribution (ADEC) trends, is that costs keep rising.